-4.1 The only completely valid way to check the life expectancy of paper is to store it under the relevant conditions for the expected lifetime of the document, perhaps several hundred years.
-As this is not feasible, one must rely on observations made on historical documents, and on our current knowledge of factors, in terms of paper properties and paper composition, that increases life expectancy.
+4.1 The only completely valid way to check the life expectancy of paper, or a paper product, is to store it under the relevant conditions for its expected lifetime, perhaps several hundred years.
+As this is not feasible, one must rely on observations made on old materials, and on our current knowledge of factors, in terms of paper properties and paper composition, that increase life expectancy.
 Accelerated aging also may be used.